 You will probably notice that a significant amount of angularity exists, which goes against a lot of assumptions in thermal growth calculation methods where it is assumed that the machine will grow an even amount.
-When taking thermal growth readings using the “snapshot” method, you will want to confirm (establish repeatability) of the measurement.
+When taking thermal growth readings using the “snapshot” method, you will want to confirm (establish repeatability) the measurement.
 This can be accomplished by taking another reading on cool down.
 The difference in the cold-to-hot and the hot-to-cold readings should be very similar, but with the opposite sign.
-This is an essential practice because you are making the assumption that the bracket was never accidently moved or bumped.
+This is an essential practice because you are making the assumption that the bracket was never accidentally moved or bumped.
 In Part 2 of this article, we will show how “continuous monitoring” can provide a more complete and accurate picture of what is going on with thermal growth.

 Alignment by Daus Studenberg CRL